Boiling point dependence on the altitude above sea level

 And the final formula is

-Of course the actual air pressure don't follow the barometric formula as that with high altitude difference air temperature can not be considered as permanent.
-Moreover, the gravitational acceleration depends on the geographical latitude and atmospheric pressure - and also on the concentration of water vapor.
-So we can have only the estimate results with this formula.
+Of course, the actual air pressure doesn't follow the barometric formula as that with high altitude difference; air temperature can not be considered permanent.
+Moreover, the gravitational acceleration depends on the geographical latitude, atmospheric pressure, and water vapor concentration.
+So we can have only the estimated results with this formula.
 Due to this, I also included another calculator which finds boiling point temperature given the atmospheric pressure, according to formula.

 Comments